-Since I was unlucky to find myself a dorm room, I had no choice but to find private housing instead.
+Since I was unlucky to find myself a dorm room, I had no choice but to find private housing.

 I contacted the housing department of my university.
-However, due to a large number of Erasmus students who had the same situation, it took them one week just to reply to my first email.
+However, due to many Erasmus students who had the same situation, it took them one week to reply to my first email.
 Therefore, I decided to find a place by myself.

-“Finding accommodation in Copenhagen is incredibly difficult”, as someone said.
+“Finding accommodation in Copenhagen is incredibly difficult,” someone said.
 Yes, it is.

-Most of the Danish landlord preferred students who came from the US, Europe, or English spoken countries, while I was surely not.
+Most Danish landlords preferred students from the US, Europe, or English spoken countries, while I was surely not.

-It took me over 3 weeks to search for my rental home.
-It was not easy but I could do it, and so could you.
+It took me over three weeks to search for my rental home.
+It was not easy, but I could do it, and so could you.

 http://www.statsforvaltningen.dk/site.aspx?p=7125: This is a web page of the office that manages many dorm rooms in Copenhagen.
 They have huge waiting lists, but you never know!